wp-plugins/easydigitaldownloads-hoststreamsell-extension/readme.txt

 = 0.97 =

 *Fixed a typo in the readme file which shows an example of the function hss_edd_append_purchase_info_and_links.
 Added code to add links to videos in the receipt*

+= 0.98 =

+*Updates to the readme file for installation instructions